 And there's a lot of aspects to listening.
 One of those is the chakras.
 You know, in order to listen at a higher capacity we must begin to operate in a higher chakra in our systems, in our body.
 And it really does have to be all of our bodily systems, our emotional body, our physical body, our spiritual body, and our intellectual body.

-You know, The Cosmic Family, Volume I and II, which is the Continuing Fifth Epochal Revelation books that I study, are really quite incredible and they begin to teach on these incredible concepts.
+You know, The Cosmic Family, Volume 1 and 2, which is the Continuing Fifth Epochal Revelation books that I study, are really quite incredible and they begin to teach on these incredible concepts.
 Concepts like the Primal Absolute Hearing Ascent Capacity which, you know, what does that mean?
 It's almost too much to get into.
-You got to look it up - Cosmic Family, Volume I. But basically, to paraphrase, it's the ability to hear and to listen to the Divine.
+You got to look it up - Cosmic Family, Volume 1.
+But basically, to paraphrase, it's the ability to hear and to listen to the Divine.
 But in order to get to that place you have to have virtue.
 You have to have a willingness, and an ability, and a desire of purity to truly hear.
 And that takes a conscious desire to set yourself aside, to set your opinion aside, to set what you think… and I'm saying this because I know, and I'm learning how much I get in the way of truly listening to my elders, to my friends, whoever it may be in the moment.
 You know, the act of being a good listener really does take patience and it takes humility - two things that I know I lack.

 In The URANTIA Book, when talking about Jesus - the Master, the Creator Son who came to this planet and walked in the flesh - it says “He was a sympathetic and understanding listener,” and that he “unburdened men's souls.”
 And so, if Jesus unburdened men's souls just by listening, we also have the opportunity to do the same to our brothers and sisters and our loved ones around us, just by being a good listener.
 And when we realize that we can have the super power of freeing a man, freeing a woman from their burdens just by listening, it's a powerful thing.